sooopic/system-analysis/content/en/docs/Task_2/_index.md

 --header 'Authorization: Bearer .eyJleHAiOjE2NjUzMzczNTUsIml********'
 ```

 **POST** contains the body part in the request and is used mostly for sending information to the server (such as creating new resource).
-It also could be used for retrieving infromation, when there are not enough _Query Parameters_ in GET-method (but it is exceptions).
+It also could be used for retrieving infromation, when there are not enough _Query Parameters_ in GET-method (but it is exception).

 Example of simple POST request:
 ```bash